-Suppose you take sigma algebra over omega which is in between the trivial one and the largest one then the real valued function may be a random variable and few other real valued function may not be the random variable.
-So in the usual scenario whenever you see the random variable definition in many books, they use real valued function is going to be a random variable just like that, that means they have taken, the F is going to be the largest sigma algebra.
+Suppose you take the sigma-algebra over omega, which is in between the trivial one and the largest one, then the few real valued function may be a random variable and a few other real valued function may not be the random variable.

+So in the usual scenario, whenever you see the random variable definition in many books, they use real valued function is going to be a random variable just like that.
+That means they did -- they have taken the F is going to be the largest sigma-algebra.
+So whenever F is going to be the largest sigma-algebra, then any real valued function is going to be a random variable.

-So whenever F is going to be the largest sigma algebra the any real valued function is going to be a random variable.
-And going back to the previous slide, this condition is going to be the if and only condition also.
-Suppose we have a, real valued function is going to be a random variable then this condition will be satisfied and if this condition is satisfied, then that real valued function is going to be another variable also.
+And going back to the previous slide, this condition is going to be the if and only if condition is also.
+Suppose you have a real valued function is going to be a random variable, then this condition will be satisfied and if this condition is satisfied, then that real valued function is going to be a random variable also.